oliverjam/intro-to-accessibility/src/index.md

 May struggle to perceive the difference between certain colours.

-- Do note rely solely on colour
+- Do not rely solely on colour
 - Allow customisation/colour-blind mode

 ---